 If the UE is in manual mode, the steering request shall be ignored.

-If the UE is registered on a VPLMN that is present on the User Controlled PLMN List, the steering request shall be ignored.
-PLMNs contained on the User Controlled PLMN List shall have priority over the steered-to-PLMN.The UE shall attempt to register on the specified VPLMN even if the specified VPLMN is present on a Forbidden List.
+If the UE is registered on a VPLMN that is present on the User Controlled PLMN List, the steering request shall be ignored, unless a security check of the received SOR information fails in the UE.
+PLMNs contained on the User Controlled PLMN List shall have priority over the steered-to-PLMN, except for the following case:

+if the UE is registered on a VPLMN that is present on the User Controlled PLMN List and the security check of the received SOR information fails in the UE, the VPLMN shall be considered as lowest priority for PLMN selection.

+The UE shall attempt to register on the specified VPLMN even if the specified VPLMN is present on a Forbidden List.

 This mechanism shall be available to the HPLMN even if the VPLMN the UE is registered on is compliant to an earlier release of the 3GPP specifications.